-The Compensation Committee also reviewed the compensation practices of a subset of these peer group companies, including Piper Jaffrey, Stifel Financial, Raymond James Financial, Ladenburg Thalmann Financial Services, Cowen Group and JMP Group to provide a context for broad parameters of its 2017 compensation decisions for our Chief Executive Officer, but the determination of the amounts granted and the form of grant was set with reference to our own business model and substantially governed by the annual goals established under the Performance-Based Compensation Agreement with the Chief Executive Officer described further below.
-The Compensation Committee also used these peer group companies and broad studies of companies similar to our Company in revenue as well as other financial services companies to set a context for our decisions on non-employee director compensation practices.
+While these companies provided a context for broad parameters and a framework for the Compensation Committee's 2018 decisions for our Chief Executive Officer and Mr. R.S.
+Lowenthal, the determination of the amounts granted and the form of grant was set with reference to our own business model and substantially governed by the annual goals established under the Performance-Based Compensation Agreement with the Chief Executive Officer and the compensation framework designed for Mr. R.S.
+Lowenthal, each described further below.
+The Compensation Committee also used these peer group companies and broad studies of companies similar to our Company in revenue as well as other financial services companies to set a context for our recommendations to the Board on non-employee director compensation practices.
 See "Director Compensation."